 - A statement of interest and experience.
-Write a 500 to 600-word essay that describes why you would like to be a digital media consultant, what you hope to gain from the experience, and how you expect to contribute to the program and your fellow students.
+Write a 500 to 600-word essay that describes why you would like to be a Media Mentor, what you hope to gain from the experience, and how you expect to contribute to the program and your fellow students.
 The essay should be well written, include the digital media software titles that you are most comfortable with, and explain how you have used the software.
 If you have limited digital media software experience, explain why you think you have the aptitude to learn and help others learn.

 - A sample of your work, if you have something to share.
 Digital media spans a broad range of media - image, video, audio, photography, newsletter, web page, motion graphics, etc. Your work should be saved on a USB thumb drive.
 The thumb drive will be returned after the review process.